linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 09.04.2023
+- Topic: Happy Easter
+- Directory: /posts/2023/April/09
+- Description: ``` Wishing all our users a Happy Easter! 🐰🌷🐣 Check out our platforms to see if there's anything new to discover.
+We have some Easter surprises in store for you! 🎉😍 #HappyEaster #DiscoverNewThings #Platforms ```

 ### 08.04.2023
 - Topic: Linkspreed Helpdesk
 - Directory: /posts/2023/April/08